Source Water Characteristics Prompt Water Study

 Reverse Osmosis Water Treatment Process Addition

-From 2010 to 2011, a reverse osmosis system pilot study was conducted on a reduced scale.
-Upon completion of the study, we prepared a report that received approval from the Iowa Department of Natural Resources (DNR) for the design of a full-scale reverse osmosis treatment system expansion.
+A reverse osmosis system pilot study was conducted on a reduced scale.
+Upon completion of the study, Snyder & Associates prepared a report that received approval from the Iowa Department of Natural Resources (DNR) for the design of a full-scale reverse osmosis treatment system expansion.

 A new diesel engine generator was also added to provide emergency power to the facility, and the plant’s gravity filter media was replaced with new media, including an activated carbon cap to control taste and odor.
 Upon completion of construction, we provided operational guidance and helped the city effectively incorporate the improvements into their existing process.

 From preliminary facility planning to the operation of constructed improvements, extensive services were provided to the city including: